 Your Bundle Options:

 Chemistry Starter Sensor Bundle (PS-2921)

 A sensor bundle specifically designed to get you started using probeware in your chemistry lab.
-Also: perform 20 of the 28 Lab Activities from Chemistry through Inquiry.
+Also: perform 22 Lab Activities from Chemistry through Inquiry teacher guide.

 Chemistry Standard Sensor Bundle (PS-2927C)

-Contains the sensors and probes needed to perform the 17 experiments in the Advanced Chemistry Teacher Guide and 22 of the 28 labs in the Chemistry through Inquiry Guide.
+Contains the sensors and probes needed to perform the 17 experiments in the Advanced Chemistry Teacher Guide and 22 labs in the Chemistry through Inquiry Guide.